cpich3g/procurement-discovery-copilot/README.md

 # Procurement Discovery Tool

-An AI-powered procurement discovery tool built with LangChain and LangGraph that automates vendor and partner discovery for procurement teams.
+An AI-powered procurement discovery tool built with LangChain and LangGraph that automates vendor and partner discovery for procurement teams using Azure OpenAI.

 ## 🚀 Features